aditi0sriv/aditi0sriv/README.md

 ## Hi there 👋

+🔭 I’m currently working on nodeMailer
+📫 How to reach me: aditi0sriv@gmail.com
 <!--
 **aditi0sriv/aditi0sriv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.